The top 3 admissions roadblocks every school faces

 Add an online enrolments form to your school website that collects all of the important information that you need to process a student enrolment.
 If your school needs to collect and store documents, add an upload function to your form so that parents can quickly and easily snap a photo or scan them and then add them directly from their computer or mobile.

 Losing track of leads

-This is usually due to schools capturing and storing data in multiple locations, with little visibility over which stage of the enrollment process leads are in.
+This is usually due to schools capturing and storing data in multiple locations, with little visibility over which stage of the enrolment process leads are in.
 Think about all of the touchpoints that a prospective family might have with your school:

 direct contact through phone or email

 attending an alumni event.

 If there is no central database to record every interaction, it’s no wonder some leads go missing, and schools forget to follow up.

 Nominate a central location to serve as your school’s intelligent database.
 This could be as basic as a shared spreadsheet, but many schools are now using a customer relationship manager (CRM).
 Regardless of which system you use, it’s important that every member of your team knows where the data is stored and regards it as the single point of truth for all leads.